AMSP-04/NETN-TMR/NETN-TMR.md

 Figure 5-6: TMR CancelRequest – 2.
 The requesting federate initiates the transfer to acquire instance attributes, a positive offer from the response federate, thereafter cancelled by the requesting federate.

-#### Divest Request and Positive Offer
-The requesting federate initiates the transfer for divesting instance attributes.

-Figure 5-7: TMR Divest – OK.
-The requesting federate initiates the transfer to divest instance attributes, transfer successful.

-#### Divest Request and Positive Offer, Race Condition
-The requesting federate initiates the transfer for divesting instance attributes, the callback service is delivered before the positive offer interaction, and the callback is treated as a positive offer.
-The requesting federate does not need to wait for the TMR_OfferTransferResponsibility interaction to send the HLA service attributeOwnershipDivestureIfWanted.
-The UserSuppliedTag contains the transaction id and is bound to the original request.

-Figure 5-8: TMR Divest – OK – Race.
-The callback service is treated as an implicit positive offer.

 #### Divest Request, Positive Offer, Cancel Request After HLA Ownership Negotiation Started
 The requesting federate initiates the transfer for divesting instance attributes, the offer is positive but requesting federate cancels the request after the response federate has called attributeOwnershipAcquisition.
 The response federate has to cancel the acquisition with HLA service cancelAttributeOwnershipAcquisition.

 Figure 5-9: TMR CancelRequest – 3.
 The requesting federate initiates the transfer to divest instance attributes, a positive offer from the response federate, thereafter cancelled by the requesting federate.

-#### Initiate from External Source, Acquire Request, Positive Offer
-The requesting federate starts the acquiring transfer after an initiate from an external source.
-The requesting federate sends a positive offer to the initiating federate and a report that the transfer was OK after it is completed.

-Figure 5-10: The Trigger Federate Initiates the Transfer to Acquire Instance Attributes, Transfer Successful.

-#### Initiate from External Source, Divest Request, Positive Offer
-The requesting federate starts the divesting transfer after an initiate from an external source.
-The requesting federate sends a positive offer to the initiating federate and a report that the transfer was OK after it is completed.

-Figure 5-11: The Trigger Federate initiates the Transfer to Divest Instance Attributes, Transfer Successful.

-#### Initiate from External Source, Acquire Request, Positive Offer and Cancel Request
-The requesting federate starts the acquiring transfer after an initiate from an external source.
-The requesting federate sends a positive offer to the initiating federate.
-A report that the transfer failed is sent after the cancellation.

-Figure 5-12: The Trigger Federate Initiates the Transfer to Acquire or Divest Instance Attributes, a Positive Offer from the Requesting Federate, Thereafter Cancelled by the Requesting Federate.

-#### Initiate from External Source, AcquireWithoutNegotiating Request
-The requesting federate starts the acquiring transfer after an initiate from an external source.
-The requesting federate sends a positive offer to the initiating federate and a report that the transfer was OK after it is completed.

-Figure 5-13: The Trigger Federate Initiates the Transfer to Acquire Instance Attributes Without Negotiation.